-Behind-the-scenes at the world's most punctual mega airport
+Behind the scenes at the world's most punctual mega airport

 (CNN) — It's every traveler's worst nightmare.

-You arrive at the airport for your early-morning, multi-city flight, knowing you have a very tight connection to make along the way.
+You arrive at the airport for your early-morning, multicity flight, knowing you have a very tight connection to make along the way.

 You look at the departure board and see a blinking red light next your flight number.
 Delayed.
 You won't make that connection and will now need to worry about changing your whole travel itinerary.
 For travelers passing through Tokyo's Haneda airport, however, this scenario happens far less than in most global destinations.
 That's because it's one of the most punctual airports on the planet.

 Haneda, officially called Tokyo International Airport, is the fifth busiest airport in the world, with almost 87 million passengers passing through in 2018.
 It surpasses major international hubs Chicago O'Hare, (83 million) Heathrow (80 million) and Hong Kong (74.5 million) in terms of passenger demand.